Configuration: Permissions, Models, and YOLO Mode

 Model Configuration

-Section titled “Model Configuration”Claude Code defaults to Claude Opus 4.6, the most capable model for agentic coding.
+Section titled “Model Configuration”Claude Code defaults to Claude Opus 4.8, a highly capable model for agentic coding.
 You can override this globally or per-session.
+From v2.1.170, Claude Fable 5 — a new tier above Opus — is also available; switch with /model fable.

 Switching Models